David-Ibitokun/Nig-Climate-Soil-With-DL/notes/CHAPTER_4_Climate_Food_Security_Impact.md

 \Delta Y(\%) = \frac{Y_{scenario} - Y_{baseline}}{Y_{baseline}} \times 100
 $$

-6. Aggregate outputs by region and crop to reveal vulnerability structure.
+6. Aggregate outputs by region and crop to reveal the vulnerability structure.

 ### 4.2.3 Rationale for Feature-Space Perturbation

 The adopted approach is suitable for a B.Tech level predictive impact study because it:
 1. reuses learned nonlinear climate-yield relationships from the trained model,
-2. enables fast, repeatable, and transparent scenario testing,
+2. enables fast, repeatable, and transparent scenario testing, and
-3. avoids expensive climate-physics coupling outside project scope, and
+3. avoids the need for a full climate-physics coupling, which is outside the project scope.
-4. supports uncertainty discussion using available validation statistics.

-Model reliability in this chapter is interpreted alongside cross-validation performance (approximately CV R2 = 0.83).
+Model reliability is interpreted alongside the cross-validation performance reported in the notebook.

 ---